Star-Ankur/Ishme_DS_242EX/README.md

+### Task
+Create a model to estimate the travel time, in minutes, between source-destination pairs using the provided dataset.

 ### Background

 -We have a dataset containing information about the buses travelling in Bengaluru obtained from Bengaluru Metropolitan Transport Corporation (BMTC).